bsolomon1124/misc/azure/azure_notes.md

 RBAC examples:

-- Allow one user to manage VMs in a subscription, and another user to manage virtual networks.
+- Allow one user to manage VMs in a subscription, and another user to manage virtual networks
-- Allow a database administrator (DBA) group to manage SQL databases in a subscription.
+- Allow a database administrator (DBA) group to manage SQL databases in a subscription
-- Allow a user to manage all resources in a resource group, such as VMs, websites, and virtual subnets.
+- Allow a user to manage all resources in a resource group, such as VMs, websites, and virtual subnets
-- Allow an application to access all resources in a resource group.
+- Allow an application to access all resources in a resource group

 **Azure Resource Manager hierarchy**: Roles assigned at a higher scope, like an entire subscription, are inherited by child scopes, like service instances.